jcolag/entropy-arbitrage/2020-02-27-trek-girls.md

  > "Love can't exist where all is predictable!
 Christine, you must listen!
 Love must have imperfection---moments of worship, moments of hate.
 Andrea is as incapable of anger and fear as she is of love.
 She has no meaning for me.
 She simply obeys orders!
 Watch her..."

 There's the obvious irony, here, in that Korby is *also* an android, still trying to court Chapel even as he asserts that androids can't love.
 But again, I'm surprised that he's arguing a point that Chapel didn't try to make.
-There's also the inevitable slavery analogy (not out of the question, given what Ruk reveals about his own history), where Korby feels entitled to Andrea's body, because he has dismissed the possibility that she's anything more than an [object](https://en.wikipedia.org/wiki/Objectification).
+There's also the inevitable slavery analogy (not out of the question, given what Ruk reveals about his own history), where Korby feels entitled to Andrea's body, because he has dismissed the possibility that she's anything more than an {% wiki Objectification|object|en %}.

  > He took her in his arms.
 "I haven't changed, Christine.
 This is just a harmless demonstration to convince his skeptical, military mind.
 Please try and understand..."